filecoin-project/devgrants/open-grant-proposals/open-proposal-gateway.md

 Currently, the BDN supports Ethereum and Bitcoin Cash on bloXroute Mainnet.
 Additional support is being implemented for other blockchains.

+IPFS is a global, versioned, peer-to-peer filesystem.
+It combines good ideas from previous systems such Git, BitTorrent, Kademlia, SFS, and the Web.
+It is like a single bittorrent swarm, exchanging git objects.

+IPLD is the data model of the content-addressable web.
+It allows us to treat all hash-linked data structures as subsets of a unified information space, unifying all data models that link data with hashes as instances of IPLD.
+[Several blockchains](https://ipld.io/implementations/) are already IPLD.

 IPFS-Force is an IPFS/Filecoin community focusing on IPFS ecosystem and Filecoin services development.
 During Filecoin Devnet and Testnet, IPFS-Force engineers have spending a lot of time in studing specs, participating test, issuing bugs, and contributing code.
 IPFS-Force has solid experience and good understanding of IPFS/Filecoin network to support this project.

 ## Value

+1. Filecoin nodes could sustain some countries's complex network environment;
-1. Filecoin nodes will be able to propagate and hear blocks and transactions faster;
+2. Filecoin nodes will be able to propagate and hear blocks and transactions faster;
-2. Filecoin blockchain will be allowed to increase the block size and decrease block interval to increase TPS without facing fork problems(if they want);
+3. Filecoin blockchain will be allowed to increase the block size and decrease block interval to increase TPS without facing fork problems(if they want);
-3. Filecoin will be able to achieve the above without any changes to existing protocol and at low deployment cost.
+4. Filecoin will be able to achieve the above without any changes to existing protocol and at low deployment cost.

 ## Deliverables

-**Filecoin gateway for access to bloXroute BDN.**
+**Filecoin gateway for access to a BDN , bloXroute could operate one BDN as option**

 1. The fully functional gateway software which could be directly installed.
 2. The codebase is open-sourced and dual-licensed under MIT and APACHE2 licenses.